theBlue0x/docs/docs/connect/index.md

 ## **Connect to the Blue0x Network** ##

-Blue0x operates in a fully decentralized and distributed manner.
-For this reason, you are required to run a full node in order to utilize your Wallet, the Marketplace, and/or the Exchange.
-This ensures that the network has no central point-of-failure, remains resistant to censorship, and that it is always available.
+The Blue0x Network operates in a fully open-sourced, decentralized, and distributed manner.
+For this reason, you are required to run a full node to ensure system redundancy and eliminate any single point-of-failure.
+This allows the Blue0x Network to remain resistant to censorship, secure against bad actors, and consitently available.
+By connecting to the Blue0x Network, you not only gain access, but you help others to securely do the same.

+"Together.
+We Are The Bank."

 Please choose the appropriate Operating System to learn how to connect to the Blue0x Network: